ValwareIRC/valware-unrealircd-mods/chgswhois/README.md

-This module provides command /CHGSWHOIS which does what it says on the tin
+This module provides command /CHGSWHOIS and /DELSWHOIS which does what it says on the tin

 This module changes a users "special whois" line to the string you specify